 With so many things to consider, manually forecasting is not at all easy.
 With the assistance of software and live data feeds from banks, forecasting to assist with the management of cash flow and future budget plans are available instantly and can be distributed easily as electronic documents.
 These solutions provide huge benefits, with live up to date financial reports, they offer a valuable financial snapshot and a verifiable assessment of a business.

 Keeping a current and correct record of financial transactions is traditionally resource heavy.
 Bookkeepers benefit by using one of the many bookkeeping applications designed to help them with their tasks and to become more efficient and productive.
 Additionally, other solutions such as a DMS help organise electronic documents and files.
-With so many regulations, document management systems for the finance sector deliver further productivity and efficiency, and help ease the rigours of regulatory compliance.
+With so many regulations, document management system for the finance sector deliver further productivity and efficiency, and help ease the rigours of regulatory compliance.

 Like every industry, accountancy is changing.
 Technology is providing and delivering productivity benefits to accountancy practices.
 However, technology is also changing this traditional profession.
 The adoption of technology may be phasing out the need for administrative accounting jobs but it is also providing huge opportunities.
 There is more time for accountants to focus getting to know their clients, to work with them and help them understand their businesses finances.
 And for those who are embracing the change these practices are finding new ways to win more business.
 New business is not only acquired by offering more efficient traditional accountancy services, but also by offering new service lines.
 Accountancy practices now offer many other lines to their clients including, wealth management, business advisory, finance, consulting and CFO services.